 Giving Voice: Mobile Communication, Disability, and Inequality

 Meryl Alper is Assistant Professor of Communication Studies at Northeastern University and a Faculty Associate with Harvard University's Berkman Center for Internet and Society.
-She is the author of a MacArthur Foundation Report, Digital Youth with Disabilities (MIT Press).
+She is the author of a MacArthur Foundation Report,

 How communication technologies meant to empower people with speech disorders—to give voice to the voiceless—are still subject to disempowering structural inequalities.